 Included in this prohibition is the possession of any drug related paraphernalia.
 Medicine prescribed by a duly licensed physician shall not constitute a violation.
 Written consent of parent is necessary for possession of prescribed medication.

 (See medication section.)

-(See medication section.

 Rule 6: Insubordination